AdobeDocs/experience-manager-cloud-service.en/help/operations/additional-publish-regions.md

 >[!NOTE]
 >
+>* This feature is available for the Sites and Forms solutions.
->This feature is currently only available for AEM Sites.
-It also cannot be applied to sandbox programs.
-Also, additional publish regions feature requires your program to be updated to AEM release version 12142 or higher.
+>* This feature cannot be applied to [sandbox programs.](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/introduction-sandbox-programs.md)
+>* This feature requires your program to be updated to AEM release version 12142 or higher.

 ## Use Cases {#use-cases}